 The dark side of Clouds

-They consume as much energy in one day as a city of 30,000 people.
+The Cloud consumes as much energy in one day as a city of 30,000 people.
 Email requires the energy equivalent of one hour’s use of a light bulb ; we currently send 10 billion emails per hour in the world.
-The hidden face of the Cloud is therefore energy costs, energy costs that will double every two years.
-They are also vulnerable to physical solar storms (see the use of the STEREO-A satellite that monitors radiation geomagnetic storms that interact with Earth’s magnetic field).
+The hidden face of the Cloud is therefore energy costs, costs that will double every two years.
+The Cloud is also vulnerable to physical solar storms (see the use of the STEREO-A satellite that monitors radiation geomagnetic storms that interact with Earth’s magnetic field).

-We are seeing new types of intersections and mash-ups of technology of which we did not even conceive only a few years ago.
+We are seeing new types of intersections and mash-ups of technology which we could not conceive of only a few years ago.
 These creations are unexpected developments :

 • The autodrone